 Design of a basic pipeline

 - In a pipelined processor, a pipeline has two ends, the input end and the output end.
-Between these ends, there are multiple stages/segments such that output of one stage is connected to input of next stage and each stage performs a specific operation.
+Between these ends, there are multiple stages/segments such that the output of one stage is connected to the input of the next stage and each stage performs a specific operation.

 - Interface registers are used to hold the intermediate output between two stages.
 These interface registers are also called latch or buffer.